Listed below are the accepted procedures for bonding an arrested person out of the Seminole County Jail.

 - All owners of record must sign the affidavit on the bond.

-- All property bonds must be approved b the Sheriff.
+- All property bonds must be approved by the Sheriff or designee.